Kaameshm25/2c.ARP_RARP_PROTOCOLS/README.md

-# 2c.SIMULATING ARP /RARP PROTOCOLS
+# Ex No :2c SIMULATING ARP /RARP PROTOCOLS
+## NAME : KAAMESH M
+## REGISTER NUMBER : 212223040080
 ## AIM
 To write a python program for simulating ARP protocols using TCP.
 ## ALGORITHM: